JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 2.2 Key Insight

-Your architecture introduces a paradigm shift:
+This architecture introduces a paradigm shift:

 Encode topology intent as O(n) data structures and automatically generate the O(n²) relationships.